cs2113-f24/cs2113-f24.github.io/syllabus.md

 ### Self-Guided worksheets

 Each lecture will be accompanied by a *self-guided worksheet*.
-This worksheet is to complement in-class content and to assist you in reviewing the material. **Worksheets are graded for completion, but they must be your own work.** Worksheet completion is expected by the end of lab the same week; you will be graded only on the problems we covered together during class.
+This worksheet is to complement in-class content and to assist you in reviewing the material. **Worksheets are graded for completion, but they must be your own work.** Worksheet completion is expected by Friday the same week; you will be graded only on the problems we covered together during class.

 ### Labs, programming projects, and quizzes